 EBT stands for Electronic Benefits Transfer.
 WIC EBT is an electronic process where the food benefits are automatically added onto a card, similar to a debit card.
 This card, which will be known as the e-WIC card, will replace the current paper based delivery system.
 The Alabama WIC Program spent several years in the planning phase and made the decision to utilize an on-line e-WIC card.

 Alabama WIC is now entering the implementation phase.
 The City of Montgomery has been selected as the pilot site.
 Following a three (3) month pilot we will begin statewide roll out.
-The pilot is estimated to begin February/March of 2018 with statewide roll out beginning at the end of the three (3) month pilot. e-WIC will be rolled out in phases by Public Health Areas.
+The pilot is estimated to begin 4th Quarter of 2018 with statewide roll out beginning at the end of the three (3) month pilot. e-WIC will be rolled out in phases by Public Health Areas.
 To Download a map of the districts, please click here.

 During the e-WIC implementation phase, updates and further information about e-WIC will be posted on our website as it becomes available.

 Smoother Transaction at the Register